Best flea collars for cats 2024 to keep biting insects at bay

 If your cat is the Rambo of the feline world and prefers stalking prey in long grass than snoozing on the couch then you’ll want to consider a collar with a good breakaway safety mechanism to ensure that they can give their collar the slip if they get themselves in a pickle.
 A waterproof collar is also worth the investment if you have a nature lover on your hands or if you have one of those rare kitties who enjoys the luxury of an at-home spa experience complete with a five-star flea shampoo, rinse and blow-dry treatment.

-When it comes to outdoor cats, you’ll be wanting to think about a collar that repels or treats against a wide range of parasites, including fleas, ticks, lice, and mosquitoes, whereas flea protection may be all that’s needed for indoor cats.
+When it comes to cat breeds that prefer being outdoors, you’ll be wanting to think about a collar that repels or treats against a wide range of parasites, including fleas, ticks, lice, and mosquitoes, whereas flea protection may be all that’s needed for indoor cats.
 The length of a collar’s effectiveness is also worth weighing up, especially against your budget.
 Some collars may cost more initially but offer longer-term protection, while cheaper options may become less effective as the life of the collar goes on.
 Finally, to save you having to measure up, look for a collar that is adjustable and will fit all cats.

 As always, if you’re unsure on what collar best suits your cat's specific needs and lifestyle, speak to your veterinarian, who will be able to advise you on the best options.
 And with any new collar, we recommend that you monitor your cat for the first few days to make sure they don’t have any adverse reactions to the ingredients.